 Incident Management Plan: Management of a non-routine incident, de-escalation and closure

-The FSA operates the same incident response structure, applying the procedures coherently, across England, Wales and Northern Ireland.
+The Food Standards Agency operates the same incident response structure, applying the procedures coherently, across England, Wales and Northern Ireland.

 Command and Control set up for non-routine incident

-3.1 CONOPs and ISO Standards: 22361:2022 Security and Resilience are the legal and doctrinal framework that Central Government operate from for emergency response arrangements and are the default starting position for emergencies irrespective of cause.
+3.1 The Amber Book and ISO Standards: 22361:2022 Security and Resilience are the legal and doctrinal framework that Central Government operate from for emergency response arrangements and are the default starting position for emergencies irrespective of cause.
 These set out guidelines that help plan, establish, maintain, review, and continually improve a strategic crisis management capability.
-All departments across HMG have a responsibility to plan, train and exercise for handling incidents and emergencies, maintaining a state of readiness and building resilience.
+All departments across HM Government (HMG) have a responsibility to plan, train and exercise for handling incidents and emergencies, maintaining a state of readiness and building resilience.

-3.2 In the FSA, once an Incident has been declared as non-routine the basic principles apply in setting up the command and control structure.
+3.2 In the Food Standards Agency (FSA), once an Incident has been declared as non-routine the basic principles apply in setting up the command-and-control structure.
 These arrangements can be scaled up to manage large incidents as well as those incidents that fall outside our remit but may require both a tactical and strategic response from the FSA in their approach.

 3.4 The daily rhythm is the routine of events (briefings, teleconferences, meetings etc.) at set times that are designed to flow from one to another, providing a sense of continuity and familiarity to the handling of an incident.
 It does not need to be taken literally, in that meetings must occur daily but sets out the sequence of events preceding meetings and the processes that follow meetings at the tactical and strategic levels.
 Although the daily rhythm is usually set early in an incident, it can change as the incident develops and should consider meetings held by FSS as part of the control and command structure.

-3.5 It should be noted that when COBR or its equivalents in Wales and Northern Ireland are convened, the daily rhythm should take account of the requirement to submit information for the Common Recognised Information Picture (CRIP), two hours before COBR or its equivalent meet.
-The procedures to be followed when COBR or its equivalents are invoked are contained in the CONOPs.
+3.5 It should be noted that when Cabinet Office briefing room (COBR) or its equivalents in Wales and Northern Ireland are convened, the daily rhythm should take account of the requirement to submit information for the Common Recognised Information Picture (CRIP), two hours before COBR or its equivalent meet.
+The procedures to be followed when COBR or its equivalents are invoked are contained in the Amber Book.

-3.6 The Agency has internal SOPs that set out the roles and responsibilities that may be required during a non-routine incident and the purpose of each of those roles.
+3.6 The Agency has internal standard operating procedures (SOPs) that set out the roles and responsibilities that may be required during a non-routine incident and the purpose of each of those roles.

-3.7 The following sections provides an overview of some of the key roles within the response to a non-routine incident.
+3.7 The following sections provide an overview of some of the key roles within the response to a non-routine incident.

 Incident Manager

 3.9 The Incident Manager takes responsibility for the ICA and the risk management of the incident, making sure the FSA is effective in taking corrective action.
-The Incident Manager will need to be able to understand the technical issues and the nature of the risk management strategies needed and co-ordinate situational awareness to inform the IMCG.
+The Incident Manager will need to be able to understand the technical issues and the nature of the risk management strategies needed and co-ordinate situational awareness to inform the Incident Management and Co-ordination Group (IMCG).

 Incident Management and Co-ordination Group (IMCG)

-3.10 The objective of IMCG is to manage, co-ordinate and deliver a proportionate response at a tactical level for non-routine incidents classified as serious.
-IMCG will co-ordinate and manage the incident at the tactical level and commission the risk assessment.
-For incidents classified as severe and major, IMCG will in addition support and deliver the strategic direction, leadership and decision making provided by the Strategic Incident Oversight Group (SIOG).
+3.10 The objective of an IMCG is to manage, co-ordinate and deliver a proportionate response at a tactical level for non-routine incidents classified as serious.
+The IMCG will co-ordinate and manage the incident at the tactical level and determine or agree the need for a risk assessment.
+For incidents classified as severe and major, the IMCG will, in addition, support and deliver the strategic direction and decision making provided by the Strategic Incident Oversight Group (SIOG).

 3.11 Membership of the IMCG will be decided on the classification level and location of the incident.
-Other government departments may have input into the incident if there are cross cutting issues and may be invited to be members of IMCG.
-The higher the level of classification, the greater the expectation for more senior staff or OGD representation to attend.
+Other government departments may have input into the incident if there are cross cutting issues and may be invited to be members of the IMCG.
+The higher the level of classification, the greater the expectation for more senior staff or Other Government Department (OGD) representation to attend.

 3.13 Decisions and issues that require strategic input and direction will be escalated by the IMCG Chair to SIOG.